Chart Color Schemes

 Educational attainment in Baldivis - North aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area faces educational challenges, with university qualification rates at 16.5%, significantly below the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.4%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.9%).
-Trade and technical skills are prominent, with 45.7% of residents aged 15+ holding vocational credentials – advanced diplomas (11.5%) and certificates (34.2%).
+The area faces educational challenges, with university qualification rates of 16.5%, substantially below the Australian average of 30.4%.
+This represents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees lead at 12.4%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.9%).
+Trade and technical skills feature prominently, with 45.7% of residents aged 15+ holding vocational credentials – advanced diplomas (11.5%) and certificates (34.2%).

-Educational participation is high, with 32.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 32.5% of residents currently enrolled in formal education.
 This includes 13.1% in primary education, 8.3% in secondary education, and 3.4% pursuing tertiary education.
-Baldivis - North's 4 schools have a combined enrollment of 1,811 students as of the latest data.
+Baldivis - North's 4 schools have a combined enrollment reaching 1,811 students as of the latest data.
 The area demonstrates typical Australian school conditions (ICSEA: 992) with balanced educational opportunities.
-All 4 schools focus exclusively on primary education, with secondary options available in surrounding areas.
-School places per 100 residents stand at 10.4, below the regional average of 17.1, indicating some students may attend schools in adjacent areas.
+The 4 schools focus exclusively on primary education, with secondary options available in surrounding areas.
+School places per 100 residents (10.4) fall below the regional average (17.1), with some students likely attending schools in adjacent areas.

 Frequently Asked Questions - Education